-- Clear formatting: Especially useful if you paste from an application with undesired effect.
+- Clear formatting: Especially useful if you paste from an application with undesired results.

 - Unlink: Remove a hyperlink from a selection of text.

-- Insert or edit image: Embed an image from the Web or upload an image from your computer using Browse repositories.
-This includes a required field for adding descriptive text for the image for screen readers and accessibility.
+- Insert or edit image: Embed an image from the Web or upload an image from your computer.
+Includes a required field for adding descriptive text for the image for screen readers and accessibility.

-- Insert or edit an audio/video file: Embed a video clip from the Web or upload a media clip from your computer using the Browse repositories.
+- Insert or edit an audio/video file: Embed a video clip from the Web or upload a media clip from your computer.
 For more information, see Embed Video or Audio on a Moodle Page.

 Bulleted and Numbered Lists